Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Algorithm, Definitions and Objective Function Assumptions

 \subsection{Algorithm: \ES{} with Success-based Step-size Control}

-We analyze in this paper a generalized version of the (1+1)-ES with one-fifth success rule sketched in the introduction (\Cref{algo:intro}) which implements one of the oldest idea to adapt the step-size in randomized optimization methods \cite{rechenberg:1973,Devroye:72,Schumer:Steiglitz:68}.
+We analyze a generalized version of the (1+1)-ES with one-fifth success rule presented in \Cref{algo}, which implements one of the oldest approaches to adapt the step-size in randomized optimization methods \cite{rechenberg:1973,Devroye:72,Schumer:Steiglitz:68}.
 The specific implementation was proposed in \cite{kern:2004}.
-The algorithm analyzed is written in Algorithm~\ref{algo} where we use notations with a time index that are convenient to analyze the algorithm.
-Before to explain the generalization of Algorithm~\ref{algo:intro} considered, we explain briefly the \ES{} algorithm sketched in the introduction (we use however notations with a time index).
 At each iteration, a candidate solution $x_t$ is sampled.
 It is centered in the current incumbent $m_t$ and follows a multivariate normal distribution with mean vector $m_t$ and covariance matrix equal to $\sigma_t^2 I_d$ where $I_d$ denotes the identity matrix.
 The candidate solution is accepted, that is $m_t$ becomes $x_t$, if and only if $x_t$ is better than $m_t$ (i.e.\ $f(x_t) \leq f(m_t)$).
 In this case, we say that the candidate solution is successful.
-The step-size $\sigma_t$ is adapted so as to maintain a probability of success of roughly $1/5$.
-The step-size is increased in case of success (which is an indication that the step-size is likely to be too small) and decreased otherwise.
-The decrease and increase factors are linked such that a probability of success of roughly $1/5$ is maintained.
-This probability of success has been shown to be close to optimal, which gives nearly optimal (linear) convergence rate on the sphere function \cite{rechenberg:1973,Devroye:72}.
-To do so, assume an increase factor denoted $\aup$ and a decrease factor denoted $\adown$, we want the following relation to be satisfied:
+The step-size $\sigma_t$ is adapted so as to maintain a probability of success to be approximately the target success probability denoted by $\ptarg := \frac{\log(1 / \adown)}{ \log(\aup / \adown)}$.
+To do so, the step-size is increased by the increase factor $\aup > 1$ in case of success (which is an indication that the step-size is likely to be too small) and decreased by the decrease factor $\adown < 1$ otherwise.
+The covariance matrix $\Sigma_t$ of the sampling distribution of candidate solutions is adapted in the set $\mathcal{S}_\kappa$ of positive-definite symmetric matrices with determinant $\det(\Sigma) = 1$ and condition number $\Cond(\Sigma) \leq \kappa$.
+We do not assume any specific update mechanism for $\Sigma$, but we assume that the update of $\Sigma$ is invariant to any strictly increasing transformation of $f$.
+We call such an update comparison-based (see Lines~7 and 11 of \Cref{algo}).
+Then, our algorithm behaves exact-equally on $f$ and on $g \circ f$ for all strictly increasing functions $g:\R \to \R$ \big(i.e., $g(s) \lesseqgtr g(t) \Leftrightarrow s \lesseqgtr t$\big).
+This defines a class of comparison-based randomized algorithms and we denote it as \CMAES.
+For $\kappa = 1$, it is simply denoted as \ES.

-If we set $\aup$ to be equal to $1.5$ like in Line~2 of \Cref{algo:intro}, then this implies that $\adown= 1.5^{-1/4}$.
-We will denote as